 Helping children to develop self-discipline and to conduct themselves in an acceptable manner is a major behavioral objective of the school as well as the home.
 Certain laws, rules, and regulations are necessary in any societal group and are meant to serve as guidelines to acceptable behavior as well as deterrents to unacceptable behavior.
 The school has disciplinary authority over a student in accordance with the Student Code of Conduct.
 This responsibility carries with it authority to administer punishment for misbehavior.
 Authority to administer punishment for misbehavior is vested in the Superintendent or Principal of the school.
-The principal may delegate this responsibility to the teachers.
 The administration of corporal punishment may be used if deemed necessary by the Superintendent or Principal.
 Persistent misconduct and attitudes considered detrimental to the school are not tolerated, and parents will be contacted when pupils begin to get into difficulties that might lead to suspension.
 For transfer students, misconduct may result in revocation of student transfer.
 All students will be expected to abide by the Code of Conduct of the Mumford ISD.